josithg-216/SM-A52-RRR/README.md

 	 [Telegram](https://t.me/AscendiaChat)

 ## PixelOS
-- if you are from pixel os dont change kernel stick with the included one ( Told by the official dev )
+- if you are from pixel os dont change kernel stick with the included one ( Told by the  dev )

 ---
 # Rooting